LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: Conclusion

 \section{Conclusion}

-This work presents PreScope to address the memory bottleneck and PCIe latency in MoE inference under resource-constrained environments.
-By jointly modeling the current layer and the prefetch-target layer, PreScope reformulates expert on-demand loading and prefetching decisions into a global latency-aware expert placement optimization problem.
+This work presents LayerScope to address the memory bottleneck and PCIe latency in MoE inference under resource-constrained environments.
+By jointly modeling the current layer and the prefetch-target layer, LayerScope reformulates expert on-demand loading and prefetching decisions into a global latency-aware expert placement optimization problem.
 Three co-designed core components collectively address the associated challenges: LLaPor ensures accurate target-layer information through group-aware prediction; PreSched constructs a pipeline model incorporating I/O, GPU, and CPU execution within the cross-layer framework, and searches for latency-optimal scheduling strategies; AsyncIO provides system-level support to achieve full overlap between I/O operations and GPU computation while maximizing PCIe bandwidth utilization efficiency.
-Evaluations on four MoE models show that PreScope improves throughput by 141\% and reduces decoding latency by 74.6\% compared to state-of-the-art baselines, while maintaining stable scalability from batch size 4 to 64 on both V100 and A100 GPUs.
-Future work will generalize the PreScope cost model to multi-GPU domains, incorporate low-precision expert compression, and explore co-design with emerging memory hierarchies.
+Evaluations on four MoE models show that LayerScope improves throughput by 141\% and reduces decoding latency by 74.6\% compared to state-of-the-art baselines, while maintaining stable scalability from batch size 4 to 64 on legacy servers.

+\begin{acks} This work is supported by the National Natural Science Foundation of China under Grant No.62421002 and No.U24B20151.
+Dezun Dong, Haojie Wang, Yongwei Wu, and Xiangke Liao hold joint appointments at Qiyuan Lab.
+Dezun Dong, Zhaoning Zhang and Haojie Wang are corresponding authors. \end{acks}